On the Birthday of Bernard Herrmann, The Nature of Learning

 This 11:26 film will compress your Music education into questions and perhaps answers.
 Click here for STORMSummate.

-It’s common to think that the number of years that you’ve been doing something would have an impact on your skill level… but study after study in areas of everything from basketball to woodworking to shooting to painting proves that it’s just not the case.
+It’s common to think that the number of years that you’ve been doing something impacts your skill level… but study after study in areas of everything from basketball to woodworking proves that's not the case.

-It’s the quality, type, and frequency of the practice that you do.
+It’s the quality, type, and frequency of the practice.

 Perfect technique, frequent sessions, and deliberate practice focusing on specific aspects of your technique will get you quicker, better results than just slugging it out over time.

-Focusing on perfect technique lets your brain develop an automatic default where you’re thinking of Music and not the “how-to-make-it.”
+Focusing on perfect technique lets your brain develop an automatic default where you think of Music rather than “how to make it.”

-You should see the emphasis on “perfect” as a gift.
-It means that you can get more benefit out of 5-10 minutes of perfect practice per day than you can from an hour or more per week of swinging at a tree with an unsharpened axe.
+Practice makes Permanent means that you benefit more from 5-10 minutes of perfect practice per day than you do from hours of swinging at a tree with an unsharpened axe.

-So check out that film, share it with colleagues.
-Ask yourself the questions it will stir with an opened-mind.
-See the whole thing from concept to completion and imagine what you can bring.
+The remaining questions are these.
+What does one practice?
+And how?
+Check out that film, share it with colleagues.
+Ask yourself the questions it will stir with an open mind.
+Engage the video from concept to completion and imagine what you can bring to your students.

 Click here for STORMSummate.